MIPS/gcc/gcc/jit/docs/intro/tutorial03.rst

     :end-before: /* Handle the individual opcodes.  */
     :language: c

-We can now implement the individual opcodes with another big ``switch`` statement, populating the relevant block with statements:
+We can now write the big ``switch`` statement that implements the individual opcodes, populating the relevant block with statements:

    .. literalinclude:: ../examples/tut03-toyvm/toyvm.c
     :start-after: /* Handle the individual opcodes.  */